Skip to main content

 With average days on market approaching 91 days, patience has become one of the most effective buyer tools in 2026.

-• Pricing tailwinds: While many areas have already corrected, select pockets are still projected to decline an additional 4.7%–8% over the next year, offering further negotiation leverage for disciplined buyers.
+• Pricing tailwinds: While many areas have already corrected, some analysts anticipate continued pricing adjustments in select areas, though future price movements remain uncertain, offering further negotiation leverage for disciplined buyers.

 • Negotiation leverage: With 21.9% of listings already recording price reductions, offers 3%–5% below current market value are increasingly realistic.